handlll-standard/meta/draft/D1; Terms Definition; DRAFT.md

 Knowledge node, each level of knowledge is a knode, no matter how we call it usually (Category, Knowledge Point...):

-- Computer Science <-- Each level in this tree is considered d knode
+- Computer Science <- Each level in this tree is considered a knode
-    - Physics
+    - Physics <- Knode
-        - Classical Mechanics
+        - Classical Mechanics <- Knode
-            - Position
+            - Position <- Knode
-            - Velocity
+            - Velocity <- Knode
-            - Speed
+            - Speed <- Knode
             - ...
-        - Relativistic mechanics
+        - Relativistic mechanics <- Knode
         - ...
-    - Math
+    - Math <- Knode
     - ...